ffrostfall/BridgeNet2/docs/intro.md

-# BridgeNet2
+# About

 BridgeNet2 is an advanced networking library for Roblox that offers a range of features for **optimizing, securing, and debugging network communication**.
 Key benefits of using BridgeNet2 include its **speed** and how it's faster than built-in Roblox networking functions and uses less bandwidth; A load of utility features such as **middleware, rate limiting, hexadecimal functions, and optimization functions**; and its **strict typing**, which allows for type checking of both incoming and outgoing data.
 BridgeNet2 also includes security features such as the ability to **control network security** and the contents of messages, and it can **disrupt the output of RemoteSpy logs**, making it harder for exploiters to read them.

 # Why should you use BridgeNet2?